HealthClub8/COSMO/astra/README.md

 Later, after my father passed away, my son asked if I could set it up in his room.
 Since his room was too small for a TV, I purchased a cheapest [HY 320 mini projector](https://magcubic.com/products/protable-projector-hy320-mini).
 This marked the beginning of a new project.
 ASTRA has become a friend of COSMO, and together they work as a pair.
 ASTRA can project onto a wall two meters wide in my son’s room, showing bedtime stories at 8PM, simulating asteroids falling in the night sky, or simply playing cartoons.

-    No more dealing with bulky TVs, tangled HDMI cables, or complicated speakers — everything is small and simple No more wasting time switching it on or hunting for cartoons.
+    No more dealing with bulky TVs, tangled HDMI cables, or complicated speakers — everything is small and simple...

+    No more wasting time switching it on or hunting for cartoons...

     I’ve curated a playlist of predefined topics: math, physics, space experiments, and more and added it to the database ('db' folder).

-Now, it runs automatically on schedule, and my son drifts off to sleep peacefully
+    Now, it runs automatically on schedule, and my son drifts off to sleep peacefully ❤

 ### Support the project by purchasing my book [COSMO](https://cosmo.yes.app) All proceeds will be donated to charity and individuals in need, like my dad.
 [COSMO](https://cosmo.yes.app) an audio book — a captivating and original puzzle book inspired by my dad.
 It's unlike any other book you've read before, blending mystery and emotion with a unique structure that keeps you guessing until the fascinating and unexpected ending.